Information Reconciliation for Continuous-Variable Quantum Key Distribution with $\beta > 1$ Using Short Blocklength Error Correction Codes: Proposal and Concerns: Multi-dimensional Reconciliation

 One final confirmation step is done by performing a universal hash function on $\mathbf{\hat{s}}$, the information bits of $\mathbf{\hat{c}}$, and transmitting the result $h_{\mathbf{\hat{s}}}$ to Bob.
 Bob compares $h_{\mathbf{\hat{s}}}$ to the hashing result of $\mathbf{s}$, $h_{\mathbf{s}}$.
-If they are the same, Alice and Bob can say with very high confidence that $\mathbf{\hat{s}} = \mathbf{s}$, and they will use these bit strings for distilling keys during the privacy amplification.
-If the hashing results are not the same, a frame error has occurred and the entire frame is discarded.
+If they are the same, Alice and Bob can say with very high confidence that $\mathbf{\hat{s}} = \mathbf{s}$, and they will use these bit strings to distil keys during privacy amplification.
+If the hashing results are not the same, a frame error has occurred, and the entire frame is discarded.
 This hashing reveals some information on the bits, as $h_{\mathbf{\hat{s}}}$ is transmitted over the classical channel.
 This reduces the total SKR, but, because the blocklengths of the error correction codes are quite long, this leakage of information is negligible.
-As an example, in \cite{Milicevic_2018} a 32 bit cyclic redundancy check (CRC) is used for the hashing of a $R = \frac{1}{50}$ code with $N = 10^6$.
-The CRC bits are discarded after the hashing, meaning that they are not used for key distillation.
+The amount of information leaked depends on the hashing method; for example, in \cite{Milicevic_2018}, a 32-bit cyclic redundancy check (CRC) is used to hash an $R = \frac{1}{50}$ code with $N = 10^6$.
+The CRC bits are discarded after hashing, so they are not used for key distillation.
 Hence, the total rate of the code, and thus the reconciliation efficiency, decreases slightly and becomes $R' = \frac{RN-32}{N} = 0.019968$, a 0.16\% decrease in rate.
-This decreases the reconciliation efficiency by approximately 0.16\% as well, which has some impact on the SKR, but is mostly negligible.
+This decreases the reconciliation efficiency, defined as $\beta = \frac{R'}{I_{AB}}$, where $I_{AB}$ is the mutual information between Alice and Bob, by approximately 0.16\% as well, which has some impact on the SKR, but is mostly negligible.
+When the blocklength is smaller, however, discarding the revealed bits has a significant influence on $\beta$, e.g., for $N= 10^4$, $R = \frac{1}{50}$ and 32 CRC bits, the rate decreases by 16\%.